sayarkarmakar/sayarkarmakar.github.io/index.md

 Mar 2023: Our [Paper](https://sayarkarmakar.github.io/publications/countingarch.pdf) is now accepted at Resources Policy.

-Mar 2023: I was invited to join the board of ACM Transactions of Probabilistic Machine learning.
-Also my tenure at the Early career advisory board of Journal of Multivariate Analysis was extended by one more year.
+Mar 2023:  My tenure at the Early career advisory board of Journal of Multivariate Analysis was extended by one more year.

 Feb 2023: Our [Paper](https://arxiv.org/abs/2208.04980) is now accepted at Social Network Analysis and Mining.
 This is my first work with an undergraduate student and Chris's first ever publication.
 Congrats Chris and thank you!
 This is a much more comprehensive work building on my earlier works on effect of COVID-19 on cyberbullying.